-The formation of the Organization of African Unity in 1963 36 with its Coordinating Committee for the Liberation of Africa was unquestionably a tremendous booster for the liberation fighters in Southern Africa.
-Yet, it is common knowledge that most of the arms and equipment for the liberation movement came from the Socialist countries with the USSR and China in the lead.
+was unquestionably a tremendous booster for the liberation fighters in Southern Africa.
+Yet, it is common knowledge that most of the arms and equipment for the liberation movements came from the socialist countries with the USSR and China in the lead.

-Even before the open military confrontation between the USSR and China over Damansky island (Chen Pao) in March 1969 and in Sinkiang in September of that year, the African liberation movement was put in a very peculiar predicament.
-Increasingly, the protagonists of each side sought not only to cultivate the 'understanding' and friendship' of the liberation movements but at times, at least by implication, sought to judge the bonafide nature of the credentials of a particular liberation movement on the basis of that movement's attitude with respect to the confrontation.
+Even before the open military confrontation between the USSR and China over Damansky island (Chen Pao) in March 1969 and in Sinkiang in September of that year, the African Liberation Movement was put in a very peculiar predicament.
+Increasingly, the protagonists of each side sought not only to cultivate the "understanding" and "friendship" of the liberation movements but at times, at least by implication, sought to judge the bonafide nature of the credentials of a particular liberation movement on the basis of that movement's attitude with respect to the confrontation.
 In this context, though both Moscow and Peking would appear to be "guilty" of this attitude, the Chinese seemed particularly insistent on this point, as reflected in two concrete examples cited below:

 Prior to the outbreak of open ideological differences with its attendant polemical diatribes, China readily supported all nationalist and liberation movements in Africa.
-"As late as 1964 or 1965, if there were competing factions in a country, China tried to keep a delicate balance among them, maintaining contacts with all".
+"As late as 1964 or 1965, if there were competing factions in a country, China tried to keep a delicate balance among them, maintaining contacts with 40 all".
 But in the wake of the Sino-Soviet ideological struggle, China did not maintain this stance.
 She chose instead to actively support those organizations which were more inclined to the Chinese 'line'.
 As it turned out, most of these were minority groups.
-They included the Pan Africanist Congress of Azania (South Africa) in whose Headquarters in Dar es Salaam adorns a large portrait of Chairman Mao; the Zimbabwe African National Union (ZANU); the South West African National Union (SWANU); the Mozambique Revolutionary Committee (COREMO) and National Union for an Independent Angola (UNITA) whose leader Jonas Savimbi left the Kinshasa based National Liberation Front of Angola led by Holden Roberto.
+They included the Pan Africanist Congress of Azania (South Africa) in whose Headquarters in Dar es Salaam adorns a large portrait of 41 Chairman Mao; the Zimbabwe African National Union (ZANU); the South West African National Union (SWANU); the Mozambique Revolutionary Committee (COREMO) and National Union for an Independent Angola (UNITA) whose leader Jonas Savimbi left the Kinshasa based National 42 Liberation Front of Angola led by Holden Roberto.
 At the same time, Moscow has decided to support the Organizations of the "Khartoum Alliance" already referred to earlier, in the exclusion of all other liberation movements in Southern Africa.
-It is interesting to take note of the fact here that the African National Congress of South Africa - whole leadership is reportedly considerably influenced by the pro-Soviet South African Communist Party - is the most detached African liberation movement from Peking.
-And yet, it was with some of the leaders of this organization that China first made its contacts with the Liberation movements' repre-40 sentatives
+It is interesting to take note of the fact here that the African National Congress of South Africa - whose leadership is reportedly considerably influenced by the pro-Soviet South African Communist Party - is the most detached African Liberation Movement from Peking.
+And yet, it was with some of the leaders of this organization that China first 43 made its contacts with the liberation movements' representatives.